misiektoja/lastfm_monitor/README.md

    <img src="./assets/lastfm_monitor_email_notifications.png" alt="lastfm_monitor_email_notifications" width="90%"/>
 </p>

-If you also want to be informed every time a user listens to specific songs, you can use **track_notification** functionality (**-t** parameter).
+If you also want to be notified each time a user listens to specific songs, you can use the **track_notification** functionality (**-t** parameter).

-For that you need to create a file with list of songs you want to track (one track and/or album per line).
-The file needs to be indicated by **-s** parameter.
-The script checks if the listened track or album is in the file.
-Example file *lastfm_tracks_misiektoja*:
+To do this, you need to create a file containing a list of songs you want to track (one track and/or album per line).
+The file must be specified with the **-s** parameter.
+The tool checks if the listened track or album is in the file.

+ Example file *lastfm_tracks_username*:

 ```
 we fell in love in october